A new study sheds light on the age-old question of why it’s so difficult to learn a second language as an adult.

 Rapid rejuvenation in mice suggests physiological — and removable — blockages may be behind certain cognitive issues.

-What uncertainty can mean for your mind and body
+The science of what uncertainty can mean for your mind and body

 The stress of uncertainty, especially when prolonged, is among the most insidious.